reedws/IT3049C/Material/Assignments/1.Online_Portfolio/index.md

 The starter project will include a few files that I ask you not to mess with.
 This will aid in providing you early feedback on your code before submitting the assignment.

 ### Part 1: Create a Web Page
+#### Setup
-1. Accept the assignment: This will create a repository for you with a few starting files. with the following folder structure
+1. Accept the assignment on canvas.
+  This will create a repository for you with a few starting files.
+The following directories are the only ones you're allowed to modify

 ```
 .
-├── .github <-- Don't Modify
-│   └── workflows <-- Don't Modify
-│       └── nodejs.yml <-- Don't Modify
 ├── resources
 │   ├── images
 │   │   └── .gitkeep